protochron/k8s-coreos-digitalocean/README.md

 ### `secrets.tfvars`
-You will also need to provide a DigitalOcean API token with write access to your account along with a ssh key id or fingerprint that has bee nset u in your account.
+You will also need to provide a DigitalOcean API token with write access to your account along with a ssh key id or fingerprint that has been added to your account.

 You should create a `secrets.tfvars` file with the following content replacing the values as necessary: